Belinda Vakarewa

 Belinda Waimakare Vakarewa (born 22 January 1998) is an Australian cricketer from Griffith, New South Wales.
-She plays as a fast bowler for the Sydney Thunder in the Women's Big Bash League.
-Vakarewa has also made one international appearance for the national women's team.
+She plays as a fast bowler.
+Vakarewa has made one international appearance for the national women's team.

 Early life

 Vakarewa attended Eagle Vale High School.
 She played local cricket for several clubs in western Sydney, including Campbelltown-Camden in grade cricket as well as Campbelltown City and Magpies Cricket Club at junior level.
 Her introduction to the sport occurred at the age of ten after participating in a "come and try" day with her brother while in primary school.
 Vakarewa is from "a very traditional Fijian family" and played her father's choice of sport, rugby, throughout her childhood.